AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/Events/events.md

 ## Minting Event
 In our contract there is one occasion where an event should be emitted and that is when token is minted.
-One could expect that by calling Openbrush `mint_to()`, and event will be emitted but upon closer examination we can see that `emit_transfer_event()` has empty default [implementation](https://github1s.com/Supercolony-net/openbrush-contracts/blob/main/contracts/src/token/psp34/psp34.rs#L151-L152).
+One could expect that by calling Openbrush `_mint_to()`, and event will be emitted but upon closer examination we can see that `_emit_transfer_event()` has empty default [implementation](https://github1s.com/Supercolony-net/openbrush-contracts/blob/main/contracts/src/token/psp34/psp34.rs#L151-L152).
 This gives flexibility to create events for our needs.

 ```rust
 default fn _emit_transfer_event(&self, _from: Option<AccountId>, _to: Option<AccountId>, _id: Id) {}
 ```
 Let's define two events that are needed for token handling, *Transfer* and *Approve*.
 This needs to be done in the contracts's `lib.rs`.
-Please note that there is no mint event.
-Mint is covered by *Transfer* event where `from` will be the contract address.
+Please note that there is no `Mint` event. `Mint` is covered by *Transfer* event where `from` will be the contract address.
 ```rust
 use ink_lang::codegen::{
     EmitEvent,